KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

 $$\frac{G!}{N!(G-N)!}$$

 The number of microstates is equal to the number of actual states, as shown in part 2.
-Similar to part 2, we organize these microstates into a table, according to their $M_L$ and $M_S$.
+Similar to approach 2 of part 2, we organize these microstates into a table, according to their $M_L$ and $M_S$.
 For each term symbol, we cancel one microstate from each of the the possible $M_L$ and $M_S$ for that term symbol.
 We finish when there are no microstates remaining (thus no states remaining as well).

 ![Microstate Table](/assets/img/atomic-term-symbols/table_1.png)